jorge-menjivar/Face-Emotion-Recognition/README.md

 # ECS171-Facial-Recognition
-This is the Final Project of ECS 171 Fall 2021
+This is the Final Project of ECS 171 Fall 2021, Group 8

 ## Data set